jamesminardi/jamesminardi.github.io/_posts/2023-12-3-MIPSProcessorTechnical.md

 The primary objective was to create functioning MIPS assembly processors with schematic designs, control spreadsheets, and VHDL implementation.
 The single-cycle processor, built first, introduced us to novel concepts in computer architecture design.
 The design, components, and tests were all created from scratch, and  subsequent processors based on the single-cycle design aimed to optimize performance through pipeline strategies and hazard mitigation.

 A set of test benches were compiled in order to determine the performance of each of the three processor designs.
-Each one demonstrates a set of advantages and disadvantages that much be considered when choosing one implementation over another.
+Each one demonstrates a set of advantages and disadvantages that must be considered when choosing one implementation over another.

 ## 2 Instruction Set
 **Produce**: Change registers or memory